codecrafters-io/build-your-own-shell/stage_descriptions/programmable-completion-04-pm5.md

 - You don't need to pass completion context (like the current word being typed) to the completer yet.
 That comes in later stages.
 - Make sure to wait for the completer script to finish before inserting the completion, otherwise you may read partial output.
+- The completer script can be written in any language.
+Your shell just needs to execute it and read from stdout.